shahzaneer/Git-and-Github-Fundamentals/GitAdvanced/undoChanges.md

 - `git push -f origin <branch-name>`
 - The hash code should be of that commit you want to remove.
 - branch name should be of remote branch currently active.

+# How to move at a particular commit state?

+- It unstages the commits It doesn't remove the data!
+- `git reset <hash-code>`